Certified Group Service (CGS)

 - Signature — verified against the issuer's DID document via

-audmust match a group DID registered with this CGS instance. - Lexicon method — the JWT's
+audmust match a group DID registered with this CGS instance.
+Service-level (cross-group) operations such asapp.certified.groups.membership.listinstead requireaudto be the service's own DID. - Lexicon method — the JWT's

 lxmmust match the requested XRPC method (from an allowlist of record and group-management operations). - Token lifetime —